Uniform exponential growth for CAT(0) square complexes: The parallel subset of an element

-Thus, we may assume none of the hyperplanes are lines.
-It follows that all hyperplanes are either rays or closed intervals.
+It follows, by \cite{BrodzkiCampbellGuenterNibloWright03}, Theorem 1.16, that $E_g$ embeds isometrically in the standard squaring of the Euclidean plane.
+We can thus assume that $E_g$ is an isometrically embedded subset of the standard squaring of the Euclidean plane.
+It follows that the hyperplanes in $E_g$ are either lines, rays or closed intervals.
+Since $g\in Aut(E_g)$ is a hyperbolic element, we also have that there are finitely many orbits of hyperplanes under the action of $Aut(E_g)$ on $E_g$.

+If all the hyperplanes are lines, then we obtain that $E_g$ is itself a Euclidean plane and we are done.
+If some hyperplane, say a horizontal one, is a ray, then we claim that all the other horizontal hyperplanes are rays.
+For if some horizontal hyperplane is a line, then by the fact that $g$ is acting cofinitely on the hyperplanes, we would obtain two horizontal line hyperplanes, separated by a horizontal ray hyperplane.
+This would contradict the fact that $E_g$ is isometrically embedded in the Euclidean plane.
+By the same reasoning, there can be no closed interval horizontal hyperplanes, for we would obtain two ray intervals a bounded Hausdorff distance apart in $E_g$ separated by a closed interval hyperplane.
+From this it follows that all the vertical hyperplanes are rays as well and we have that $E_g$ is a "staircase", as in Figure \ref{Staircase}.

+In this "stairstep" case, the space of lines which coarsely contains the endpoints of the hyperplanes is itself a ray $R$ which is $\Aut(E_g)$-invariant, hence there is an $\Aut(E_g)$ fixed point in $R$ and hence an $\Aut(E_g)$-invariant line in $E_g$.

 If there exists a hyperplane in $E_g$ which is a closed interval, then by similar considerations as above, we may conclude that all hyperplanes are closed intervals.
 Since $<g>$ acts cocompactly on $E_g$, it follows all lines in $E_g$ are parallel and the space of such lines is a compact interval $I$.
-Since the action of $\Aut(E_g)$ on $I$ has a fixed point, it then follows that there is an $\Aut(E_g)$-invariant line.
+Since the action of $\Aut(E_g)$ on $I$ has a fixed point, it then follows that there is an $\Aut(E_g)$-invariant line. \end{proof}

-Finally, we consider the case in which all hyperplanes are rays.
-In this case, $E_g$ is a "staircase", as in Figure \ref{Staircase}.
-The space of lines which coarsely contains the endpoints of the hyperplanes is itself a ray $R$ which is $\Aut(E_g)$-invariant, hence there is an $\Aut(E_g)$ fixed point in $R$ and hence an $\Aut(E_g)$-invariant line in $E_g$.